Some Internet Service Providers (ISP) require VLAN tagging in order for their modems to communicate with wireless routers.

-Note: If your ISP uses a Google supported tag, and you temporarily use a VLAN-supported router, then once your network is set up and online, Nest Wifi and Google Wifi devices will be able to download an update that allows it to support VLAN tagging.
+Note: If your ISP uses a Google supported tag, and you temporarily use a VLAN-supported router, then once your network is set up and online, Nest Wifi and Google Wifi devices will be able to download an update that allows them to support VLAN tagging.
 This will allow you to set up your Nest Wifi router or Google Wifi primary point again in the future without additional equipment.

 Use a managed network switch

-Add a separate managed network switch (sometimes called a "smart network switch") with VLAN features.
+Add a separate managed network switch (sometimes called a 'smart network switch') with VLAN features.